Sydney harbour bridge

 • Path: Sydney Harbour Bridge -> Pyrmont Bridge -> Anzac Bridge -> Iron Cove Bridge -> Gladesville Bridge -> Tarban Creek Bridge -> Fig Tree Bridge.

-• For a successful completion of the entire path and distance, it is advised to commence the walk early.
+• To successfully complete the entire path and distance, it is advised to commence the walk early.

-• Water stations and toilets are conveniently located at six popup village points along the route.
+• Water stations and toilets are conveniently located along the route at six popup village points.
 These points also offer refreshments and fruits to walkers.
-It’s essential to note that these amenities, including water stations, toilets, and refreshments, are not accessible if the walk is undertaken independently and free of charge.
+However, these amenities, including water stations, toilets, and refreshments, are not accessible if the walk is undertaken independently and free of charge.

-• Transport for NSW (TfNSW) arranges complimentary buses that conveniently travel between the six popup village points.
+• Transport for NSW (TfNSW) arranges complimentary buses conveniently travelling between the six popup village points.
 It’s important to note that these complimentary buses are exclusively available to registered participants and are not provided for those undertaking the walk independently and free of charge.

 • A delightful souvenir to collect after completing the walk is a series of stamps, one from each bridge.
 Please be aware that these unique stamps are not accessible to those participating in the walk for free.